Indonesian cuisine: Prasmanan

 When attending the reception of an Indonesian traditional wedding party, office lunch-time meeting, a seminar or dinner gathering, one usually will find themselves queuing to Indonesian prasmanan; a long table filled with wide array of Indonesian dishes.
-A prasmanan is quite similar with rijsttafel but minus the ceremonial waiters and usually served fewer choices of dishes compared to its flamboyant colonial predecessor.
+A prasmanan is quite similar to rijsttafel but without the ceremonial waiters and usually served fewer choices of dishes compared to its flamboyant colonial predecessor.
 It is an Indonesian buffet as it employs a long table with a wide range of dishes, both savoury and sweet, served on it.
 It can usually be found in wedding ceremonies or any other festivities.
 The layout for an Indonesian wedding ceremony buffet is usually: plates, eating utensils (spoon and fork), and paper napkins placed on one end, followed by rice (plain or fried), a series of Indonesian (and sometimes international) dishes, sambal and krupuk (shrimp crackers), and ending with glasses of water on the other end of the table.